thehackerwithin/berkeley/_posts/2015-09-09-advanced-git-fall-2015.markdown

 - Who: Anyone interested in software development best practices is welcome to come to our meetings.
 - How: A predetermined main topic (45 minutes) will be followed by impromptu lightning talks (5 minutes each)

+## Ross Barnowski

+A description of Ross.

+## Kyle Barbary

+A description of Kyle

+## Katy Huff

+A description of Katy

 ## Discussion: Topic Description

 Please insert your topic description here. **Bold** text, _italic_ text,